1j01/textual-paint/README.md

 ### Linux

-Tested on Ubuntu 22, with GNOME Terminal, and VS Code's integrated terminal.
+Tested on Ubuntu 22, with GNOME Terminal, Kitty, XTerm, and VS Code's integrated terminal.

 GNOME Terminal works best, with crisp triangles used for icons in dialogs, emoji support, and true color support.

+Kitty works fine, supporting true color and emoji.

+XTerm supports true color, but not emoji.
+Run with `TERM=xterm-256color textual-paint --ascii-only` for XTerm compatibility.

 ### macOS